riek-lt/hereford/README.md

 # Marathon-switcher
-This program will load up an Oengus schedule, and writes it to different text-files for a really low-budget marathon experience
+This program will load up an Oengus or Horaro schedule, and writes it to different text-files for a really low-budget but somewhat professional marathon experience.

 # Install

 Just download the .exe from [**releases**](https://github.com/riek-lt/marathon-switcher/releases) and open it.
 This will create a folder with some text-files in it that you use in OBS.
 Make sure that it is in a folder that doesn't need special writing permissions.

 # Usage
-Upon opening, the program asks you for your slug from Oengus.
-For example, if your URL is `https://oengus.io/marathon/bsgo3`, the slug would be `bsgo3`.
+Upon opening, the program asks you for your slug from Oengus or a full Horaro URL.
+For Oengus' example, if your URL is `https://oengus.io/marathon/bsgo3`, the slug would be `bsgo3`.
-Afterwards, if this isn't the first start of the program, it checks if the current value of the game file is in the "current" marathon, and prompts you if you want to resume that session.
+Afterwards, if this isn't the first start of the program, it checks if you got a marathon going on, and prompts you if you want to resume that session.
 Otherwise, it asks if you want to start from the beginning.
 ![](docs/programexample.png)

 ## Main loop